Dear Prospective Knitters’ Fair Vendor,

 Vendors are asked to report to the Fair Administration table to sign in upon arrival.
 All vendors and their staff/helpers are asked to wear an identification badge, provided by the Fair, at all times.
 The Fair provides volunteers who patrol the event area and are instructed to check for proper identification.
 Please make it easy for them to help you secure your products and displays.
 It is recommended that vendors bring sheets or tarps to cover their merchandise overnight.
 A security guard will be present for the entire night.

 Vendors will be given access to the event area from the rear doors only, starting at 7:00 AM on the Saturday morning of the Fair.
 Any set-up MUST be complete before 9:00 AM, and all materials must be removed from aisles and loading areas prior to the doors opening at 9:30 AM in order to comply with fire code regulations.

 The Fair operating hours are 9:30 AM to 4:30 PM.
 Vendors may not pack up prior to 4:30 PM.
 Vendor tear-down must be complete no later than 6:30 PM.

 The Fair Committee has marketed our event successfully using postcard mailings, yarn store promotions, the K-W Knitters’ Guild newsletters, internet advertisements, and social media.
 Volunteers maintain a list of attendees (compiled from door prize ballot information), and each year prior attendees are sent postcards or emails to remind them of the upcoming Fair.

 In addition, you may request a supply of postcards to distribute through your own channels.
-There will also be a poster that can be placed in a yarn shop or on a community notice board.
-The postcards and posters will be available by the end of April.
+The postcards will be available by the end of April.